Courses in Informatics

 I INF 200 Research Methods for Informatics (3)

-In this course students will gain an understanding of key methods, and techniques in research; prepare to critically evaluate, and engage in, research.
+In this course students will gain an understanding of key methods and techniques in research and will prepare to critically evaluate and engage in research.
 Topics covered will include: identifying and articulating research problems, posing research questions, research design, data collection strategies, quantitative and qualitative analyses, interpreting results of analyses, and concerns in human subject research.
-Prerequisite(s): I INF 300.
+Prerequisite(s): I INF 100.

 I INF 201 Introduction to Web Technologies (3)

 I INF 202 Introduction to Data and Databases (3)

 This course introduces students to data and databases.
 It covers both long-standing relational (SQL) databases and newly emerging non-relational (NoSQL) data stores.
 The nature of data, Big Data, intellectual property, system lifecycle, and development collaboration are also explored.
 Team-based activities alternate with hands-on exercises.
 Prerequisite(s): I CSI 101, 105, 110 or 201 or B ITM 215; not open to students who are taking or have completed I CSI 410 or 411 or B ITM 331.

 I INF 203 Introduction to Networks and Systems (3)

 This course provides an introduction to computer networking and computer systems.
 The course covers the fundamentals of networked computing systems with an emphasis placed on the basics of network protocols and how they operate at all layers of the networking models.
 The course also introduces students to personal computer internal system components, storage systems, peripheral devices, and operating systems from an introductory computer architecture perspective.
 Prerequisite(s): I CSI 105 or 201.